RiPLresearch/rhythmo/README.md

 # Rhythmo
-Rythmo analyses physiological rhythms by identifying ultradian, circadian and circadian cycles and predicting future phases of cycles.
+Rhythmo analyses physiological rhythms by identifying ultradian, circadian and circadian cycles and predicting future phases of cycles.
 This allows researchers to better understand the timing of biological processes and optimise study designs, making it ideal for scheduling interventions, measurements, or data collection during key phases of the cycle.

 This repository is best suited for Python version 3.11.8